-As with other landslide catalogues available in the literature (e.g., Kirschbaum et al., 2010, and references therein), this catalogue also exhibits some spatial inhomogeneity (Fig. 2), which may have implications for users.
-The main reason for this is the regional scale at which the search for information was conducted as a result of collaboration agreements with some Italian administrative regions (i.e., Liguria, Marche, Sardinia).
-For instance, the catalogue lists information on 1703 (27% of all entries) and 1220 (19%) rainfall-induced landslides in the Liguria and Marche region, respectively.
+As with other landslide catalogues available in the literature (e.g. Kirschbaum et al., 2010, and references therein), this catalogue also exhibits some spatial inhomogeneity (Fig. 2), which may have implications for users.
+The main reason for this is the regional scale at which the search for information was conducted as a result of collaboration agreements with some Italian administrative regions (i.e. Liguria, Marche, and Sardinia).
+For instance, the catalogue lists information on 1703 (27 % of all entries) and 1220 (19 %) rainfallinduced landslides in the Liguria and Marche regions, respectively.
 Excluding years recognized as extremely dry, a possible functional definition of completeness requires that a historical landslide catalogue includes a substantial number of landslides in any year.
-According to this definition, ITALICA is substantially complete for the regions Liguria, Marche and Sardinia, for which there has been continuity in data collection from 2012 onwards.
-Despite the inhomogeneity of the data, ITALICA provides sufficient numbers of rainfall-induced landslides at the scale of administrative regions (Fig. 3b), which can be used for landslide prediction models.
-As an example, as stated in Peruccacci et al., (2017), reliable rainfall thresholds for the possible landslide initiation can be defined in areas where the number of available records is larger than or equal to 100.
+According to this definition, ITALICA is substantially complete for the Liguria, Marche, and Sardinia regions, for which there has been continuity in data collection from 2012 onwards.
+Despite the inhomogeneity of the data, ITALICA provides sufficient numbers of rainfall-induced landslides at the scale of administrative regions (Fig. 3b), which can be used for landslide-prediction models.
+As an example, as stated in Peruccacci et al. (2017), reliable rainfall thresholds for the possible landslide initiation can be defined in areas where the number of available records is larger than or equal to 100.
 The catalogue is continuously being updated by us, and future collaboration with other Italian regions will hopefully increase the spatial homogeneity of the data.

-Compared to other catalogues of landslides in Italy, ITALICA stands out because: (i) it contains exclusively landslides induced by rainfall, unlike datasets presented in Guzzetti et al., (1994), Innocenzi et al., (2017), Calvello and Pecoraro, (2018), which contain information on landslides triggered by all causes; (ii) it covers a longer period (26 years, 1996-2021) than that covered by Innocenzi et al., (2017) (4 years, 2012-2015) and Calvello and Pecoraro, (2018) (8 years, 2010-2017); (iii) it is based on both technical and chronicle sources of information; and (iv) it is highly accurate both in space and time.
+Compared to other catalogues of landslides in Italy, ITAL-ICA stands out for the following reasons. (i) It contains exclusively landslides induced by rainfall, unlike datasets presented in Guzzetti et al. (1994), Innocenzi et al. (2017), and Calvello and Pecoraro (2018), which contain information on landslides triggered by all causes. (ii) It covers a longer period (26 years, 1996-2021) than that covered by Innocenzi et al. (2017) (4 years, 2012-2015) and Calvello and Pecoraro (2018) (8 years, 2010-2017). (iii) It is based on both technical and chronicle sources of information. (iv) It is highly accurate in both space and time.

 ITALICA cannot be compared with the IFFI inventory, as the two products are structurally different.
-The IFFI inventory includes landslides induced by multiple causes (e.g., anthropogenic, seismic) and mostly lacks information on the temporal occurrence of the mapped failures.
+The IFFI inventory includes landslides induced by multiple causes (e.g. anthropogenic, seismic) and mostly lacks information on the temporal occurrence of the mapped failures.
 A comparison with the Polaris (Bianchi and Salvati, 2023) and ISPRA (Trigila et al., 2021) catalogues is not advisable, since the two contain information on landslides induced by all types of triggers that caused deaths, injuries, evacuations, and damage.
-As a matter of fact, in the four-year period 2017-2020, ITALICA lists 1102 landslides, while the Polaris and ISPRA catalogues contain 94 landslides with deaths and injuries and 645 landslides with deaths, injuries, evacuations, and damage, respectively.
+As a matter of fact, in the 4-year period 2017-2020, ITALICA lists 1102 landslides, while the Polaris and ISPRA catalogues contain 94 landslides with deaths and injuries and 645 landslides with deaths, injuries, evacuations, and damage, respectively.

-Global and continental catalogues available in the literature report a small number of landslides on the Italian territory, i.e. 45 landslides in the period 2008-2013 according to Kirschbaum et al., (2015); 72 landslides in the period 2005-2014 according to Haque et al., (2016); 39 in the period 2004-2016 according to Froude and Petley, (2018).
+Global and continental catalogues available in the literature report a small number of landslides in the Italian territory, i.e. 45 landslides in the period 2008-2013 according to Kirschbaum et al. (2015), 72 landslides in the period 2005- 2014 according to Haque et al. (2016), and 39 landslides in the period 2004-2016 according to Froude and Petley (2018).
 As expected, a national catalogue is certainly more comprehensive than the global catalogues in the area of interest addressed.